 We must do all we can to keep you and our staff safe.
 We also want to stop the virus from spreading.

 We will be calling tenants before an appointment to check you are well.
 We will be following social distancing on any visits.

 Before we come to your house, we will tell you what to expect.
 If this does not work for you, we will explain why.

-All of our staff are regularly encouraged to keep up-to-date with the latest health advice and to maintain good hygiene.
+Staff are regularly encouraged to keep up-to-date with the latest health advice and to maintain good hygiene.

-All of our staff that can work from home are doing so.
+Staff who can work from home are doing so.